ezrec/ucapp/channel/README.md

 ### IO Operations

 ```
-.io store temp VALUE ; store bits from tagged cells at SHIFT to temp
+store temp MASK ; store bits from tagged cells in MASK to temp
-.io fetch temp SHIFT ; fetch bit data from temp into tagged cells at SHIFT
+fetch temp MASK ; fetch bit data from temp into tagged cells according to MASK
 ```

 ## Depot